abayomi-dev/CICDWITHCompose/README.md

 ![Dashboard two](https://github.com/Osiephri/CICDWITHCompose/blob/main/assets/youverfy16.PNG)

 # Shifting Workload from API-Application to Microservices.</br>
+**We are going to see the various aspects of our SDLC to be well packaged and deployed to public instances and archictectures to meet the demands of the end users.**</br>
 - **Development.**</br>
 `- Shift Application components into several files and packages to be integrated. `</br>
 - **Packaging.**</br>